 Using Ctrl+A in PuTTY

-With PuTTY the Ctrl+A keyboard shortcut moves to the beginning of the line currently being typed.
+With PuTTY Ctrl+A moves to the beginning of the line currently being typed.